 Every path ends at center.
 But the quality of the centered state differs depending on where the path began.

 Two Dancers at the same centered position may have entirely different relationships to movement.
 The Dancer who was once the Statue moves with the cautious joy of someone who once could neither move nor feel the ground.
-The Dancer who was once the Berserker moves with the discipline of someone who learned that force and form must be proportioned.
+The Dancer who was once the Eruptor moves with the discipline of someone who learned that force and form must be proportioned.

 Both are centered.
 The texture of their centering differs.
 There are twenty Harmonies but one hundred and sixty distinct arrivals — eight off-centered starting points for each Harmony, each producing its own quality of centered life.

-Why the Story Version Sustains the Work
+Why the Story Register Sustains the Work

 The mythic frame treats growth as homecoming.
 The centered state is not something you create.
 It’s something you return to.
 The Harmony already exists.
-The Fisher, the Seer, the Weaver, the Dancer — they’re waiting at center.
+The Host, the Seer, the Weaver, the Dancer — they’re waiting at center.
 The path has been walked before by others who stood where you stand.
 The destination has your name on it.
 The work is not to become someone new but to come home to who you are when nothing is in the way.

 Try This